jessevl/m5-azure-iot-mp/readme.md

 # Azure IoT Hub for MicroPython

+**Please note that this is very early work in progress and many things are broken and/or will change.**

 Many small microcontrollers can run MicroPython nowadays, which speeds up development of proof of concepts greatly compared to using C/C++ or Arduino code.
 Unfortunately, Azure IoT Hub does not provide a MicroPython compatible SDK as the standard Python SDK is too big for cheap microcontrollers such as the ESP32 and incompatible.

 This project is a first attempt at wrapping the functions nescessary to communicate with Azure IoT Hub in a basic and light-weight library.
 It is currently a work in progress and only sending telemetry is functional (although direct methods/c2d msg/device twins are in the works).
 The library will need a connection string and will calculate the derived SAS token like the official SDK, it does not need a pre-calculated SAS token.